40+ Common Latin Phrases Used in English (That You Should Know)

 Your curriculum vitae or C.V. documents your education, jobs, qualifications, and accomplishments.
 It is, in effect, a record of your life – so the original Latin meaning makes sense.

-Literal meaning: “in fact”
+Literal meaning: “in fact” and “by law”

-Deus ex machina
+23. Deus ex machina

 Literal meaning: ”god from a machine”

 A deus ex machina is a person or thing that appears suddenly in a literary work in order to solve an otherwise unsolvable problem.
-In ancient Greek drama, a god or goddess would often make an appearance at the end of a play in order to explain what should happen or what the characters ought to do.
+In ancient Greek plays, a god or goddess would often make an appearance at the end of a play in order to explain what should happen or what the characters ought to do.

 In ancient Greece, the actor playing the divinity would be rolled onto the stage on a crane called a mechane.
 And this is what gave us the expression “god from the mechane” or “god from a machine”.

-Dramatis personae
+24. Dramatis personae

 Literal meaning: ”characters of the drama”